| Instructions for Authors

 Supplemental Data is content that the authors wish to make available online if the paper is accepted for publication.
-This is currently confined to video files.

 Authors who submit online using the JoS online submission system can keep track of the progress of their manuscript through the peer-review process by visiting the JoS online submission page and clicking on "My Manuscript."